pszaro/mac-setup-playbook/README.md

 Things to do
 -----------------

-This repository is a forks of [Jeff Geerlings](https://github.com/geerlingguy/mac-dev-playbook) and [ricbra](https://github.com/ricbra/mac-dev-playbook) excellent repositories:
+This repository is forks of [Jeff Geerlings](https://github.com/geerlingguy/mac-dev-playbook) and [ricbra](https://github.com/ricbra/mac-dev-playbook) excellent repositories:

 It is a very stripped version suited to my needs while I test ansible.